 |Karen Crone, CHRO, Paycor

-Karen Crone, chief human resources officer (CHRO), joined Paycor in June 2010.
+Karen Crone, Chief Human Resources Officer (CHRO), joined Paycor in June 2010.
 She is responsible for scaling Paycor’s people practices in support of its rapid growth and for reinforcing its strong culture across an evolving geographic footprint.
 Prior to joining Paycor, Ms. Crone held a variety of HR and operations executive leadership roles at American Modern Insurance Group, Kendle International, and Convergys Corporation.
-She earned her B.A. in English at Miami University and an M.A. in Labor and Employment Relations at the University of Cincinnati.

 |Christine Esckilsen, Chief Human Capital Officer, Piper Jaffray